cudapuca0/cudapuca0/README.md

 ### Education, Income, and Geography in Canada

-Data storytelling project using Statistics Canada Census data to explore how location influences the economic returns to education across Canada.
+Data storytelling project using Statistics Canada Census data to explore how geography influences the economic returns to education.

 **Tools:** R, Data Visualization, Survey Statistics, Public Policy Analytics

-### Latin America Macroeconomic Dashboard

-Interactive Power BI dashboards analyzing inflation, exchange rates, and economic indicators across Latin America.

-**Tools:** Power BI, SQL, Economic Analysis, Dashboard Design

 ---